 he Inspiring People lecture series is a joint venture between The North Wall Arts Centre on South Parade in North Oxford and its principal sponsor, St Edward’s School.
 The title reflects the nature of our eminent speakers and also the driving force of the two organisations, each of which has a mission to educate and to inspire – within School and in the wider community.

-Please note, bookings are now open on all talks in the current series.
-Click here for bookings.
+Please note, bookings are now open on all talks in the current series, please click here or call 01865 319450.

 - Monday 16th April – Bettany Hughes, Historian, author and broadcaster.

 - Wednesday 9th May – Jonathon Porritt, Environmentalist and author.